cwideman04/MSFT_Challenge/README.md

 ## Implementation:

-I chose to use an Azure Function for my development.
+I opted to use an Azure Function for my development.
 Azure Function are serverless and have multiple hosting plans as user load grows.

 Some Benefits:
 - Can pay only when your functions are running.